-Subsequent to June 30, 2021, the Company settled 349,328 RSUs upon the vesting of awards granted in previous years.
-The Company and all grant participants mutually agreed to net share settle a portion of the awards to cover income and payroll tax withholdings, as provided for in the Equity Plan and applicable award agreements.
-As a result, the Company issued 250,009 net shares of common stock upon settlement of the awards.
-The remaining 99,319 shares were withheld to satisfy income and payroll tax withholding obligations that occurred upon delivery of the shares underlying those RSUs.
+During the nine months ended September 30, 2021, the Company settled RSUs upon the vesting of awards granted in previous years.
+The Company and all eligible recipients mutually agreed to net share settle a portion of the awards to cover income and payroll tax withholdings, as provided for in the Equity Plan and applicable award agreements.
+After withholding 106,543 shares to satisfy income and payroll tax withholding obligations,268,114 shares of the Company's common stock were issued in accordance with the terms of the applicable award agreements.